SkygearIO/guides/cms/cms-field-type.md

 Field type in Skygear CMS refers to the UI presentation of the field, not its data type in the database.

 For example, suppose there are two roles in your app: student and teacher.
-In the user table, there is a column named 'role' the stores the role of the user. 'role' in the database has a data type of `String`, however, in the CMS, you can set the its field type to `Dropdown` to limit the input to student or teacher.
+In the user table, there is a column named 'role' the stores the role of the user. 'role' in the database has a data type of `string`, however, in the CMS, you can set the its field type to `dropdown` to limit the input to student or teacher.

 ```yml
 records: